bboonstra/solar/README.md

 Licensed under the [Polyform Noncommercial License](https://polyformproject.org/licenses/noncommercial/1.0.0/).
 You may use, modify, and share this work **for noncommercial purposes only**.

+## Funding

+If you find this project useful, please consider [sponsoring the team](https://solar.bboonstra.dev/).

 ---
 Conner Israel, Ben Boonstra, and the SOLAR Research Team · 2025